Are eggs off-limits if you suffer from histamine intolerance?

 Overall, only a small percentage of those affected cannot tolerate eggs.
 Unfortunately, there is no other choice than to find out for yourself.
 A detailed food diary can help to see if reproducible symptoms occur after eating eggs.
 Ideally, sufferers will also have a diagnostic confirmation from a specialist doctor.

-How can Food Intolerances substances help with histamine intolerance?
+How can the Food Intolerances app help with histamine intolerance?

 The recommendations we make in our app reflect the latest research on this topic, with detailed notes that includes sources and citations.
 In addition to the histamine intolerance option, you can configure a profile for consuming eggs, with which you can color code all foods that contain eggs.
 This profile, and the many others available, allows you to flexibly customize the app according to your individual needs.